ED-IP/Milestone-2-Project/README.md

 ### Future Features
 - Modal window that would appear clicking on every column of the "What to do" section with extended information.
-- Notification for the Information form to indicate if the message was sent succesfully or not.
+- Notification for the Information form to indicate if the message was sent succesfully or if there is any problem.

 ## Typography and Color Scheme